vsillan/game-server-programming-course/presentations/intro.md

 ### Asynchronous

+Messaging is not time critical <!-- .element: class="fragment" -->

-Players can play with each other without playing it at the same time
+Players can even play with each other without playing it at the same time <!-- .element: class="fragment" -->

-Game is usually not simulated in real-time on server side
+Actions are usually validated against the game state in database <!-- .element: class="fragment" -->

+No need for latency compensation on the client side <!-- .element: class="fragment" -->

-Cheaper to run
+Cheaper to run than... <!-- .element: class="fragment" -->

+Note:

-Asynchronous games are usually implemented with TCP protocol
+- Asynchronous games are usually implemented with TCP protocol

-No need for latency compensation on the client side
+- Usually player actions can be authorized by validating the game state of the player in the database/server

 ---

 ### Synchronous

+Messaging is time critical <!-- .element: class="fragment" -->

-Players have to be playing the game at the same time
+Players are playing the game at the same time <!-- .element: class="fragment" -->

-The game is simulated in real-time on server-side

-More costly to run

-Synchronous games are often implemented with UDP
+Actions are usually validated against real-time simulation on server-side <!-- .element: class="fragment" -->

-Often needs latency compensation techniques on the client side
+Often needs latency compensation techniques on the client side <!-- .element: class="fragment" -->

+More costly to run <!-- .element: class="fragment" -->

 Note:

 - Most of the game types can be implemented only as synchronous or only as asynchronous
 - Synchronous games might need as many as 10 updates per second
+- Synchronous games are often implemented with UDP
 - Implementing a game with UDP is more work intensive: handling dropped packets, handling the connection, and flow control
-- Async: The Game doesn’t need to be simulated on server side, usually player actions can be authorized by validating the game state of the player in the database/server
-- Sync: Often have servers that run the game simulation along with the clients as authoritative server

 ---

-## Cloud Services would require a course of their own...
+## Cloud Services

+These would require a course of their own...

 ---